 1. Create a LinkedIn Campaign Manager account

-Creating sponsored content ads works similar to the traditional process for setting up ads on LinkedIn.
+Creating sponsored content ads works similar to the traditional process for setting up LinkedIn Advertising.

 You need to create an account, or sign in if you already have an account.